 Ahmed Ben Bella

 Ahmed Ben Bella was the first president of the Republic of Algeria, serving in the position from 1963 until 1965.
 He was born in December 1916 at Maghania in western Algeria.
-He volunteered for service in the French army in 1936 which was among the few avenues for advancement in the country during the colonial rule.
-After his election as the municipal councilor, he became the founding member of an underground organization meant to fight the colonial rule, but he was arrested in 1951 and sentenced to eight years imprisonment where he escaped and made his way to Egypt.
-He was arrested in 1956 in Egypt by the French and later released in 1962.
-He played many leadership roles while even in prison and the number of his supporters gradually grew even within the armed forces.
-He had taken control of Algeria, and in 1963 he was elected president.
-He was awarded the ti tle Hero of the Soviet Union on the 30th of April, 1964.
+After his election as a municipal councilor, he became the founding member of an underground organization meant to fight the colonial rule before getting arrested in 1951 and sentenced to eight years imprisonment where he escaped and made his way to Egypt.

-Chadli Bendjedid was the third president of Algeria, and ruled from January of 1979 until January of 1992.
+Chadli Bendjedid was the third president of Algeria and ruled from January of 1979 until January of 1992.
 He was born in Bouteldja on April 1929.
-He served in the French army as the non-commissioned officer, and he fought against the FLN at the beginning of Algeria war of independence in 1954.
+He served in the French army as the non-commissioned officer, and he fought against the FLN at the beginning of the Algeria war of independence in 1954.
 After independence, he rose the ranks and became his head of the second military region in 1964 where he commanded till 1978, and colonel in 1969.
-He supervised the evacuation of French militants stationed at Mers-el-Kebir and monitoring of the frontier between Algeria and Morocco because of increased tension in the region.
-He also was the minister of defense from November 1978 to February 1979 and became president following the death of Boumediene.
-At the office, Bendjedid reduced the state’s role in the economy and surveillance of citizens.

 Liamine Zeruoal was the fourth president of Algeria, heading the nation from January of 1994 until April of 1999.
 He was born in Batna, and at a tender age of 16, he joined the national liberation army in 1957.
 He took command of the military school in Batna in 1975 whereas the Cherchell military academy in 1981.
-He quit being the general in 1990 after a disagreement between him and the President Chadli Bendjedid on proposals for the reorganization of the army.
-Ne shortly became an ambassador to Romania, but the president forced hi resignation.In July 1993, he became the minister of defense, and in January 1994 he was promoted to head of the high council of the state.
-In November 1995, he was elected as the president of the state
+He quit being the general in 1990 after a disagreement between him and President Chadli Bendjedid on proposals for the reorganization of the army.

-Abdelaziz Bouteflika is an Algerian politician who has been the fifth president of Algeria since 1999.
+Abdelaziz Bouteflika is an Algerian politician who was president of the country between 1999 and 2019.
 He was born in March of 1937 and raised in Oujda where he and his family came as emigrants.
 He was the foreign affairs minister from 1963 to 1979.
 In 2002, being the president, he presided over the end of the Algerian Civil War and also put an end to emergency rule in February of 2011.
 He has also served as the president of the united nation general assembly.
-He is the longest serving president of Algeria followed by Houari Boumediene
+He is the longest-serving president of Algeria followed by Houari Boumediene

 Roles of the Algerian President